-As a candidate, Gov. Scott Walker promised to establish a teacher evaluation system that would reward highly rated teachers and take away teaching licenses from those judged to be ineffective for two years in a row.
+As a candidate in the 2010 gubernatorial election, Scott Walker promised to establish a teacher evaluation system that would give bonus pay to highly rated teachers and take away teaching licenses from those judged to be ineffective for two years in a row.

 His idea was to evaluate teachers on five criteria: planning and preparation, classroom environment, quality of instruction, professional responsibilities and yearly student progress.

 In April 2012, the governor signed an education reform law that has a teacher evaluation provision.